TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 pull requests, commits, and related collaborative artifacts.

 ### Identifier Fields
-- owner: string; not case sensitive
+- owner: string
-- repo: string; not case sensitive.
+- repo: string

 ### Identifier Construction Rule
 A repository is uniquely identified by the ordered pair (owner, repo), where